rails/rails/railties/doc/guides/creating_plugins/basics.markdown

     config.plugin_paths << File.join(RAILS_ROOT,"vendor","plugins","yaffle","lib","plugins")

-Plugin Loaders and Plugin Locators
+Create your own Plugin Loaders and Plugin Locators
 ------------------------

 If the built-in plugin behavior is inadequate, you can change almost every aspect of the location and loading process.
 You can write your own plugin locators and plugin loaders, but that's beyond the scope of this tutorial.

-Custom Plugin Generators
+Use Custom Plugin Generators
 ------------------------

-If you are an RSpec fan, you can install the rspec\_plugin\_generator, which will generate the spec folder and database for you.
+If you are an RSpec fan, you can install the `rspec_plugin_generator`, which will generate the spec folder and database for you.

 [http://github.com/pat-maddox/rspec-plugin-generator/tree/master](http://github.com/pat-maddox/rspec-plugin-generator/tree/master)